 When attempting to back up a protected machine running Windows Server 2008 or newer, you receive the errors, "Unable to start backup because agent service is stopped, or, "Unable to start backup because agent is unreachable."

 - Datto SIRIS

 - Datto Windows Agent

-DirectAccess settings in the Group Policy are preventing communication between the backup agent and the Datto appliance.
-This will result in both agent pairing and backup failures.
+DirectAccess settings in the Group Policy are preventing communication between the backup agent and the Datto appliance, which can cause both agent pairing and backup failures.